 The percentage of students reaching standard on the reading and math MSP will increase by (AMO growth target to be set by state) from the 2013-2014 school year.

-Specific Measureable Actionable/ Attainable Realistic/ Results-oriented Timely/ Timebound Professional Development will be centered around questioning techniques.
-PD is obtained and delivered.
-Observations and coaching/ modeling will aid growth in classroom delivery PD on questioning through presentation, videos, program training, reading, etc. Teachers will develop an increased understanding and higher ability to deliver questioning techniques.
+Measureable Timely/ Actionable/ Realistic/ Specific Timebound Attainable Results-oriented PD is obtained and PD on questioning Teachers will Professional Fall 2013-2015 Development will delivered. develop an through presentation, be centered around increased questioning Observations and videos, program understanding and higher ability to techniques. coaching/ modeling training, reading, will aid growth in deliver questioning etc. classroom delivery. techniques.
 Title funds are available to secure an outside presenter.
-Fall 2013-2015